 Full-Length Play by H.W.
 Freedman ©Copyright 1989 by the Author Also available in Italian.

 Synopsis: Moscow 1989, in the atmosphere of perestroika and glasnost.
 Two widows of the Soviet system have been close friends for over 40 years.
 Anna remains an idealist.
-Natasha is disillusioned and cynical; she is a black marketeer, selling ikons for dollars, which is a capital offense.
-Anna takes in illegal borders.
-Their neighbour is murdered and the ensuing police investigation brings unexpected and tragic consequences.
+Natasha is a black marketeer, selling ikons for dollars, which is a capital offense.
+Their neighbor is murdered and the ensuing police investigation brings unexpected and tragic consequences.

 |Cast Breakdown||3 females (2 age late 60’s; 1 age 30.) |